abhijit-c/PhDApplications/README.md

           architectures, and discontinuous Petrov-Galerkin (DPG) methods.
     - December 15th deadline (late deadline is January 15th)
     - Sent letter requests.
+- UCLA
+    - December 15th deadline
+    - Sent letter requests.
 - University of British Columbia
     - December 31st deadline.
 - University at Buffalo
     - January 15th deadline.
+- University of Colorado Boulder
+    - Originally was looking at their CS department, but their applied math department is actually what I needed to look at.
+    - December 15th deadline.
+    - Sent letter requests.
 - University of Indiana
     - They run ISCAM
     - January 15th deadline